parchuric/multiagent-digital-twin-langgraph-mcp-a2a/README.md

 - Java/Scala Flink development requires a local JDK (and Scala for Scala jobs).
 PyFlink only requires Python, but with noted limitations.
 - Flink integration will be developed in a new branch for clean iteration and review.

----

-## Today's Work Summary (2025-06-24)
-- Unified and robust composite index creation for Cosmos DB containers (SCADA, PLC, GPS).
-- Refactored all simulators for best-practice signal handling and shutdown.
-- Enhanced `run_simulation.py` for aggressive process cleanup on Windows.
-- Documented all platform limitations and troubleshooting steps.
-- Ready to merge this branch.
-Flink work will begin in a new branch.

----